 The Agua Azul River descends the limestone bed in steps forming a series of impressive waterfalls that create natural pools contained by limestone levees called Rimstone in geological terminology.
-At the entrance of the site there are craft shops, small food stands and local guides who take bolder visitors to other even more dramatic waterfalls, as the descending river continues downstream until it plunges into the Tulija River, forming one of the most beautiful sheets of water.
+At the entrance of the site, there are craft shops, small food stands, and local guides who take bolder visitors to other even more dramatic waterfalls, as the descending river continues downstream until it plunges into the Tulija River, forming one of the most beautiful sheets of water.

-Na Bolom Museum: Na Bolom was once home to the amous Dutch archaeologist Frans Blom and his Swiss photographer wife Trudy Blom.
+Na Bolom Museum: Na Bolom was once home to the famous Dutch archaeologist Frans Blom and his Swiss photographer wife Trudy Blom.
 The Bloms were great explorers and were amongst the first outsiders to come into contact with the Lacandon Indians hidden in the midst of the dense Lacandon rain forest in Chiapas.

 The Lacandones are the only people who managed to escape Spanish colonization by retreating far into the dense jungle.
 Frans and Trudy established very close ties with the Lacandones.

 Having bought their large colonial house in 1951, the Bloms soon decided to turn it into a museum and research center on the Maya.
-An additional aim was to inform the public about the indigenous population of the Chiapas and support them.
+An additional aim was to inform the public about the indigenous population of Chiapas and support them.
 Well into the 1950s, indigenous people were not allowed to spend the night in San Cristobal nor walk on the pavements.
 Consequently, the Bloms made Na Bolom a home for the Lacandones when they visited San Cristobal for medical reasons or to sell their crafts.